Join the conversation!

 “African-Americans and other minorities suffering inordinately from heart disease and disabilities and early death really deprived America of an important part of the population that could be contributing to the economic progress, the social progress.
 The more we can put systems of care in place the more likely we are to produce good positive outcomes for people.
 With good health, anything is possible.”–Dr. Herman Taylor, Professor and Director, Cardiovascular Research Institute, Morehouse School of Medicine

 Because Life is Why

 We believe everyone deserves to live a healthier, longer life.
-Together with Atlanta Life is Why™ sponsor Delta, we educate the public about heart disease and stroke – the No. 1 and No. 5 causes of death in America.
+Together we can educate the public about heart disease and stroke – the No. 1 and No. 5 causes of death in America.